 Peer Support Group Facilitator

 Peer Support is a community of people who have experienced difficulties with our mental health.
 We believe that through sharing our experiences, we can support each other to identify our strengths, gain insight into our mental health difficulties, develop effective coping strategies, and maintain wellbeing.
-Volunteers facilitate support groups or social activity groups which provide a safe and supportive environment alongside fully trained members of staff.
+Volunteers are fully trained to facilitate courses, workshops and support groups which provide a safe and supportive environment.
+This is done alongside experienced members of staff.
 Peer Support volunteers are required to attend group work before applying to volunteer.

 - More information about Peer Support